windmill-labs/windmilldocs/docs/getting_started/scripts.md

 **Path** is the unique identifier that consist of the [script's owner](../reference#owner), and the script's name.
 The owner can be either a user, or a group.
-This influences the permissions on the platform.
+This defines the permissions on the platform.
 Selecting user will keep the script _private_ to the selected account, while selecting group will make it available to all users of the given group.

 <!-- FIXME: Languages -> Runtimes ? -->

-Windmill supports three **Languages**: JavaScript, TypeScript, and Go.
+Windmill supports three **Languages**: Python, {Java, Type}Script, and Go.

 **Summary** and **Description** are both optional, but highly recommended.
 If the Summary is absent, the UI will use the `path` by default.
 That being